 - Setting a sub calendar to read-only means the team member will see the calendar but not be able to modify it.
 Setting it to Not Shared will mean the team member won’t see the sub-calendar at all.

 - Click on Save.

-- The calendar administrator can return to Settings > Sharing at any stage and click on Edit to change the permissions for a calendar link, or delete it entirely:
+- The calendar administrator can return to Settings > Sharing at any stage and change the permissions for a user, or remove them entirely: